GuanceCloud/guance-docs/docs/en/integrations/huawei_kafka.md

 ## 对象 {#object}

-Collected Huawei Cloud Kafka object data structure, you can see the object data from "Infrastructure - Customization".
+Collected HUAWEI CLOUD Kafka object data structure, you can see the object data from "Infrastructure - Customization".

 ```json
 {